Copyright © Cay S. Horstmann 2010, 2012

 }

-In the unit test class LinkedListTest, modify the setUp method to fill sampleList, and complete the unit test method testGet that calls get(3), and asserts that the result is whatever you think it should be once you implement your method correctly.
+LinkedListTest, modify the setUp method to fill sampleList, and complete the unit test method testGet that calls get(3), and asserts that the result is whatever you think it should be once you implement your method correctly.
+What is your LinkedListTest class?

-5. Now implement the get method.
+get method.
 Write a loop that moves a reference to the nth node and returns the data stored in that node.

 Node current = ...